 Our parents were right when they told us not to be wasteful.
-If only someone could give the entire fashion industry a lesson in zero waste fashion because textile waste is staggering.
+If only someone could’ve passed that memo onto the entire fashion industry because textile waste is staggering.

-Fortunately, there are some good apples out there—namely zero waste clothing brands that are using circular practices to create our clothes (and avoid the one-way street to landfill).
+Fortunately, there are some good apples out there—namely, zero waste clothing brands that are bypassing the one-way catwalk to landfill.

 We independently research all featured brands and we ask them to confirm their claims.
 In many cases we personally review recommended products.
 This post contains affiliate links which means we may earn a commission if you buy something.
 Learn more here.